Legal professions in England and Wales

 Legal professions in England and Wales overwhelmingly consist of two distinct professions: solicitors and barristers.
 Other common legal professions in England and Wales include legal executives and licensed conveyancers.
 There are also stately positions which involve legal practice, such as Attorney-General or Director of Public Prosecutions.

 Barristers and solicitors

 Solicitors provide legal services and legal advice, and operate across a range of practice areas.
-Although a substantial number of sole practicioners exist, solicitors are usually employed by a law firm.
+Although a substantial number of sole practitioners exist, solicitors are usually employed by a law firm.
 All solicitors and their firms are approved and regulated by the Solicitors Regulation Authority.
 The Law Society is the professional body representing solicitors.

 Barristers are a wholly separate profession to solicitors - they follow different rules and provide different services.
 They are not usually the first port of call for people seeking legal advice.
 Instead, they typically receive instructions from a solicitor representing a client, and then represent the client at court and present their case.
 However, barristers do still advise clients and sometimes initiate legal proceedings on their behalf.
 All barristers are approved and regulated by the Bar Standards Board, and the Bar Council is the professional body representing barristers.